Can I Get Temporary Car Insurance in California?

 Below you will find a brief description of temporary car insurance, why you may or may not be able to get it in California, and a few suggested alternatives if you cannot find it.

 If you cannot find a carrier to write a temporary policy, you may be able to solve your insurance problem by alternative means.
-Here are a few suggestions for the situations described above:
+Here are a few suggestions.

-- Purchasing a new vehicle.
-Under California law, you must be covered by the statutory minimums before you drive off of the lot.
+Under California law, you must be covered by the statutory minimums before you drive off the lot.
 If you cannot find a suitable short-term solution, you may have to purchase a six-month policy and then cancel it once you have transferred ownership or found a carrier more to your liking.
-Also, if you currently have insurance on another vehicle, check your policy or call your agent.
-It is possible that your carrier will automatically cover the new vehicle for a brief period starting the moment you leave the lot.
+If you currently have insurance on another vehicle, check your policy or call your agent before buying the new car.
+Your carrier may automatically cover the new vehicle for a brief period.